 “Baarak-Allahu laka wa baaraka alaikuma wa jama’a bainakuma fee khairin.”

-“MAY ALLAH KEEP YOU IN PROSPERITY AND CONFER HIS BLESSINGS UPON BOTH OF YOU, AND MAY HE GRANT YOU THE FAVOR OF LIVING TOGETHER IN PERFECT HARMONY; AYMIN.”
+“MAY ALLAH KEEP YOU IN PROSPERITY AND CONFER HIS BLESSINGS UPON BOTH OF YOU, AND MAY HE GRANT YOU THE FAVOR OF LIVING TOGETHER IN PERFECT HARMONY; AMIN.”

 ALTERNATE BLESSING NO. 2: MAY YOUR LOVE BE ADDED, AND MAY IT NEVER BE SUBTRACTED.
 MAY YOUR HOUSEHOLD MULTIPLY, AND MAY YOUR HEARTS NEVER BE DIVIDED.
 MAY YOU LOOK BACK ON THIS DAY ALWAYS, AND REMEMBER HOW MUCH YOU LOVED EACH OTHER RIGHT AT THIS MOMENT.
 AND FINALLY, MAY YOU LIVE AS LONG AS YOU WANT AND NEVER WANT FOR AS LONG AS YOU LIVE.
 MAY ALLAH BLESS THE TWO OF YOU!